Description

 Risk and Exploitability

-The CVSS score is not provided, yet the nature of the flaw suggests high severity.
-The EPSS score is unavailable, so the current exploitation probability cannot be quantified, and the vulnerability is not cataloged in CISA’s KEV.
-Attackers would need the ability to load BPF programs or otherwise invoke the flawed path to trigger the use-after-free, but no explicit exploitation chain is detailed in the CVE description.
+The CVSS score of 7.8 indicates high severity.
+The EPSS score is < 1%, which suggests a low but non‑zero likelihood of exploitation.
+The vulnerability is not cataloged in CISA’s KEV.
+Attackers would need the ability to load BPF programs or otherwise invoke the flawed path to trigger the use‑after‑free, but no explicit exploitation chain is detailed in the CVE description.

 Remediation